Joe Crispin

-Joseph Steven Crispin (born July 18, 1979) is an American college men's basketball assistant coach at Penn State University.
-He was previously head coach of the Rowan University Profs from 2016 to 2023.
+Joseph Steven Crispin (born July 18, 1979) is an American men's college basketball coach and former player.
+He is currently the head coach of the Air Force Falcons men's basketball team.
+He previously served as an assistant coach for the Penn State Nittany Lions and as the head coach for the Rowan Profs.

+Early life

-Crispin was born at Underwood-Memorial Hospital in Woodbury, New Jersey, on July 18, 1979.
-He starred as a 6 ft 0 in, 185 lb point guard for Pitman High School, leading the Panthers to the New Jersey Group I state championship in 1997 while setting the Gloucester County's all-time scoring record for boys' high school basketball (2,651 career points).
-Crispin was one of the most prolific scorers and efficient point guards in NJSIAA History.
-He averaged 35.6 Pts/G his Senior and Junior campaigns and overall 24.9Pts/G over his four years.
-In 117 Career games including the playoffs, he only had one game that he failed to hit double digits in scoring.
+Crispin was born at Underwood-Memorial Hospital in Woodbury, New Jersey.

+He later starred as a point guard for Pitman High School, leading the Panthers to the New Jersey Group I state championship in 1997 while setting the Gloucester County all-time scoring record for boys' high school basketball.
+He averaged 35.6 points per game during his junior and senior seasons, and 24.9 points per game across his entire high school career.
+Across 117 career games, he failed to score at least 10 points only once.

+College career

-As a collegiate player, Crispin played college basketball at Pennsylvania State University alongside his brother, Jon.
-Crispin was part of the 2001 Penn State team that upset the national powerhouse North Carolina Tar Heels in the NCAA Division I men's basketball tournament to advance to the Sweet Sixteen.
+Crispin played college basketball at Penn State alongside his brother, Jon Crispin.
+The brothers were part of the 2001 Penn State team that upset national powerhouse North Carolina in the NCAA tournament.

+Professional career

+NBA career

-Crispin only played in the NBA during the 2001-02 NBA season and split time with the Los Angeles Lakers and Phoenix Suns.
-He also signed with the Miami Heat in 2003 but was waived before the 2003–04 season began.
-He played a total of 21 games and had averages of 3.8 points and 1.2 assists.
-His final NBA game was played on April 17, 2002, in a 89 - 76 win over the Dallas Mavericks where he only played for 24 seconds, substituting at the very end of the game for Dan Majerle.
-He recorded no stats in that 24 seconds.
+Crispin played in the NBA during the 2001-02 season, splitting time between the Los Angeles Lakers and Phoenix Suns.
+He signed with the Miami Heat in 2003 but was waived before the 2003–04 season began.

+Overseas career

 Crispin has also played in the ABA, CBA, USBL, with Anwil Włocławek of the Polish Basketball League, with Teramo in Italy, and with Banvit of the Turkish Basketball League.
 He signed with Barcellona Pozzo di Gotto in Italy for the 2010–11 season.
 The next season, he joined Azovmash Mariupol in Ukraine.

+Coaching career

+On March 18, 2026, Crispin was announced as the next head men's basketball coach at the United States Air Force Academy.
+He had previously spent several years as the head coach at Rowan University and as an assistant coach at Penn State.